View/download the original article published on Security World here.

 Then there were companies —such as Arecont Vision— that made just the opposite wager.
 Megapixel was going to be “the norm” and the two well-educated company founders put everything they could into building a megapixel camera manufacturer that would deliver on the promise of high-definition resolution.

 There has since been an ongoing shakeout in the IP-camera market, even seeing powerhouse IQeye being acquired by Vicon (that today has its own challenges in the market).
-And as the digital physical security market continues to mature, we are witnessing other merger and acquisitions of various well-known security brands.
+And as the digital-physical security market continues to mature, we are witnessing other mergers and acquisitions of various well-known security brands.
 Axis and Milestone being acquired by Canon.
 Flir acquiring DVtel and ISD.
 Bosch taking over Sony’s security sales.

 You also realize the maturation of a stand-alone company such as Arecont Vision, a U.S.-based company with its Made In The USA credentials, continuing to grow and thrive.
 Recently, Security.World caught up with the Arecont Vision team in their Glendale, CA, corporate office as they were taking over another floor of the building to support their continued growth.

-As we toured the growing facilities, we saw the annexation of the entire bottom floor of the 7-story office building in Glendale, California, where we also witnessed a company culture that resonated of industry leader.
-Nowhere did we find that feeling more proudly on display then in Steven Roberts, Director of Manufacturing, whom was brought in seven years ago to bring discipline and purpose to the camera manufacturing process, which was –and is- being carried out right in this Glendale building.
+As we toured the growing facilities, we saw the annexation of the entire bottom floor of the 7-story office building in Glendale, California, where we also witnessed a company culture that resonated with an industry leader.
+Nowhere did we find that feeling more proudly on display than in Steven Roberts, Director of Manufacturing, who was brought in seven years ago to bring discipline and purpose to the camera manufacturing process, which was –and is- being carried out right in this Glendale building.